 Students

-Rust is for students and people who are interested in learning about systems concepts.
-Many people have learned about topics like operating systems development through Rust.
-The community is happy to answer student questions.
-Through efforts such as this book, the Rust teams want to make systems concepts more accessible to more people, especially those getting started with programming.
+Rust is for students and those who are interested in learning about systems concepts.
+Using Rust, many people have learned about topics like operating systems development.
+The community is very welcoming and happy to answer student questions.
+Through efforts such as this book, the Rust teams want to make systems concepts more accessible to more people, especially those new to programming.

 Companies

-Rust is used in production by hundreds of companies, large and small, for a variety of tasks, such as command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, internet of things applications, machine learning, and even major parts of the Firefox web browser.
+Hundreds of companies, large and small, use Rust in production for a variety of tasks.
+Those tasks include command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, internet of things applications, machine learning, and even major parts of the Firefox web browser.

 Open Source Developers

 Rust is for people who want to build the Rust programming language, community, developer tools, and libraries.
-We’d love for you to contribute to the Rust language.
+We’d love to have you contribute to the Rust language.

 People Who Value Speed and Stability

-By speed, we mean both the speed of the programs that Rust lets you create and the speed at which Rust lets you write them.
-The Rust compiler’s checks ensure stability through feature additions and refactoring, as opposed to brittle legacy code in languages without these checks that developers are afraid to modify.
-By striving for zero-cost abstractions, higher level features that compile to lower level code as fast as code written manually, Rust endeavors to make safe code be fast code as well.
+Rust is for people who crave speed and stability in a language.
+By speed, we mean the speed of the programs that you can create with Rust and the speed at which Rust lets you write them.
+The Rust compiler’s checks ensure stability through feature additions and refactoring as opposed to brittle legacy code in languages without these checks that developers are afraid to modify.
+By striving for zero-cost abstractions, higher-level features that compile to lower-level code as fast as code written manually, Rust endeavors to make safe code be fast code as well.

-This isn’t a complete list of everyone the Rust language hopes to support, but these are some of the biggest stakeholders.
-Overall, Rust’s greatest ambition is to take trade-offs that have been accepted by programmers for decades and eliminate the dichotomy.
-Safety and productivity.
-Speed and ergonomics.
+Although we’ve not provided a complete list of everyone the Rust language hopes to support, those we have mentioned are some of the biggest stakeholders.
+Overall, Rust’s greatest ambition is to eliminate the dichotomy of the trade-offs that programmers have accepted for decades: safety and productivity, speed and ergonomics.
 Give Rust a try, and see if its choices work for you.

-Who This Book is For
+Who This Book Is For

-This book assumes that you’ve written code in some other programming language, but doesn’t make any assumptions about which one.
+This book assumes that you’ve written code in another programming language but doesn’t make any assumptions about which one.
 We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
-We don’t spend a lot of time talking about what programming is or how to think about it; someone new to programming entirely would be better served by reading a book specifically providing an introduction to programming.
+We don’t spend a lot of time talking about what programming is or how to think about it.
+If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.

 How to Use This Book

-This book generally assumes that you’re reading it front-to-back, that is, later chapters build on top of concepts in earlier chapters, and earlier chapters may not dig into details on a topic, but revisit the topic in a later chapter.
+In general, this book assumes that you’re reading it in sequence from front to back.
+Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a topic; we typically revisit the topic in a later chapter.

-There are two kinds of chapters in this book: concept chapters, and project chapters.
+You’ll find two kinds of chapters in this book: concept chapters and project chapters.
 In concept chapters, you’ll learn about an aspect of Rust.
-In the project chapters, we’ll build small programs together, applying what we’ve learned so far.
+In project chapters, we’ll build small programs together, applying what you’ve learned so far.
 Chapters 2, 12, and 20 are project chapters; the rest are concept chapters.